Vermilion-Sinsha/LCB_FukidashiMOD_JP/README.md

    - If it’s already selected, you can skip this step.
 6. Enjoy the mod!

+- To Update, do the same steps and replace the old files with the new ones.
 - To disable this mod, simply remove the Lang Folder and restart the game, or Select "-" in "Select Custom Langauge" at the start menu, and restart the game.

 ## Downsides & Issues